“Marketing isn’t important.”

 “Oh really?
 What’s important then?”

-The Most Effective Marketing Strategies Start and End With Customers
+The Most Effective Marketing Starts and Ends With Customers

 Yup, that’s it.
 Your marketing strategy starts and ends in one place.
-And that place is not inside your business.
+And that place is not your products, it’s not even inside your business.

 Consider who your prime prospects are and what they need.
-What’s the problem they are trying to solve?
+What problem are they trying to solve?
 Using an outside-in perspective converts your marketing from expensive noise into a value-creation machine.

 It’s also important to recognize that your prime prospects are on a journey.

 Most of the time, they aren’t interested, so they won’t see your marketing.
 Sorry.
-I know that this is scary.
-But, all the marketing activity in the world won’t change a customer’s need state.
-But, when their needs change, when their interest in the category increases, they will become aware of your marketing activity and your competition’s marketing.
+I know that this is scary, but, all the marketing activity in the world won’t change a customer’s need state.
+When their needs change, when their interest in the category increases, they will become aware of your marketing activity and your competition’s marketing.
 You want to be there when they are ready with the right message.

 Know Your Customer Base

 Among your existing and potential customers, a smaller group of customers drives most of your revenue.
-They are not the same as regular customers.
-They are generally heavy category users who have a significant need for your product or survive.
+These ‘best customers’ are not the same as regular customers.
+They are generally heavy category users who have a significant need for your product or service.
 This need generates heightened interest in category activity.
 They are more knowledgeable than the average and more aware of marketing, yours and your competition’s.

 A deep understanding of their needs and how they differ from the majority will lead to better marketing strategies.
 Marketing that attracts potential customers just like them to your business.
 Prepare a four-quadrant avatar that describes your best customers.